psych-ds/psych-DS/README.md

 This repository serves as the root/entry point for the Psych-DS project, but most project docs and discussions are elsewhere.

-[Draft Technical Specification](https://docs.google.com/document/d/1u8o5jnWk0Iqp_J06PTu5NjBfVsdoPbBhstht6W0fFp0/edit?usp=sharing) - this is the main document we are working on.
+[Draft Technical Specification](https://docs.google.com/document/d/1u8o5jnWk0Iqp_J06PTu5NjBfVsdoPbBhstht6W0fFp0/edit?usp=sharing) - This is the main document we are working on.

 [OpenCanvas](https://docs.google.com/presentation/d/1GQUpUPL3dHGc-Eb_3dL6WcXnA4hXpUanjAc8jUp16S0/edit?usp=sharing) - a basic definition/roadmap for the project (constructed for the Mozilla Open Leaders workshop and open for comment!)

-Things we will need to have in the future:

-- A website!

-- (Please add to this list)

 # Roadmap

+We are starting to track project goals and milestones (aka ways to [get involved!](#how-to-get-involved)) in the [Issues](https://github.com/mekline/psych-DS/issues) section of this repository.

 Some significant milestones: